Executive Director and Founder

 I do not take a salary or receive any other form of compensation from Givetaxfree.org and if this changes in the future I will certainly disclose it.

 After we distribute the donations, any funds left over are used to cover the operating expenses of the entity and any money left over is used to support charitable causes.

 Please share our site through social media and help us get the word out.

-Chris Skinner is a motivational speaker, author and counselor.
-He is one of the most heroic people of his generation.
-Chris has already begun to receive the recognition he has earned for his remarkable work with people of all ages.
+Chris Skinner was a motivational speaker, author and counselor.
+He was one of the most heroic people of his generation.

-He is the recipient of the 2007 National Spinal Cord Hall of Fame’s “Emerging Leader Award” and 2013 “Courageous Man Award” presented by North Carolina Boys Academy.
+He was the recipient of the 2007 National Spinal Cord Hall of Fame’s “Emerging Leader Award” and 2013 “Courageous Man Award” presented by North Carolina Boys Academy.

-Chris Skinner is a Radford University Alumni, who has obtained a Bachelor of Science in Interdisciplinary Studies, and a Master’s of Science in Community Counseling and Human Development.
+Chris Skinner was a Radford University Alumni, who obtained a Bachelor of Science in Interdisciplinary Studies, and a Master’s of Science in Community Counseling and Human Development.
 He also worked on a Masters of Christian Education from Dallas Theological Seminary.

-Chris Skinner has shared his story of tragedy-to-triumph with millions of students, teachers, business leaders, professionals, religious congregations and people from all walks of life.
-After a near fatal car accident in June 2000, Chris woke from a coma two weeks later to find that his life had taken a dramatic change; he was a quadriplegic.
+Chris Skinner shared his story of tragedy-to-triumph with millions of students, teachers, business leaders, professionals, religious congregations and people from all walks of life.
+After a near-fatal car accident in June 2000, Chris woke from a coma two weeks later to find that his life had taken a dramatic change; he was a quadriplegic.
 It was a defining moment in his life and as a result, Chris gained a new perspective and a mission to help others.